ansonyuu/levers/levers/standardize-pragmatic-tools.md

 ## Key things to know

-- Standardization is the process of deploying and developing technical standards based on the consensus of different parties (i.e. firms, users, interest groups, regulatory bodies and governments)
+- Standardization is the process of deploying and developing technical standards based on the consensus of different parties (i.e. firms, users, interest groups, regulatory bodies, and governments)
-- Standardization helps bridge adoption gaps
+- Bridges adoption gaps
 - Eliminates redundant research and development
 - Reduces friction for users (i.e. consumers, contractors, corporations)
-- There are varied ways of Standardizing
+- There are varied ways of standardizing:
   - government legislation
   - establishing regulatory bodies
   - consortiums

 ## Case study

-The National Electric Vehicle Infrastructure Formula Program (NEVI) published by the Federal Highway Administration and Department of Transportation in 2023, seeks to encourage EV charging infrastructure development and standardization.
+The [National Electric Vehicle Infrastructure Formula Program (NEVI)](https://www.federalregister.gov/documents/2023/02/28/2023-03500/national-electric-vehicle-infrastructure-standards-and-requirements) published by the Federal Highway Administration and Department of Transportation in 2023, seeks to encourage EV charging infrastructure development and standardization.
 It navigates which elements should or should not be legislated for the most public good.

 ### Key Points They Considered